peteroupc/peteroupc.github.io/bernreq.md

 Thus, people have developed alternatives, including iterated Bernstein polynomials, to improve the convergence rate.
 These include Micchelli (1973), Guan (2009), Güntürk and Li (2021a, 2021b), the "Lorentz operator" in Holtz et al. (2011) (see also "[**New coins from old, smoothly**](#New_coins_from_old_smoothly)"), and Draganov (2014).

-These alternative polynomials usually include results where the error bound is the desired $O(1/n^{k/2})$, but nearly all those results (e.g., Theorem 4.4 in Micchelli; Theorem 5 in Güntürk and Li) have hidden constants with no upper bounds given, making them unimplementable (that is, it can't be known beforehand whether a given polynomial will come close to the target function within a user-specified error tolerance). (**See note 4 in "End Notes".**)
+These alternative polynomials usually include results where the error bound is the desired $O(1/n^{k/2})$, but nearly all those results (e.g., Theorem 4.4 in Micchelli; Theorem 5 in Güntürk and Li) have hidden constants with no upper bounds given, making them unimplementable (that is, it can't be known beforehand whether a given polynomial will come close to the target function within a user-specified error tolerance). (**See note 4 in "[**End Notes**](#End_Notes)".**)

 <a id=A_Conjecture_on_Polynomial_Approximation></a>
 ### A Conjecture on Polynomial Approximation